BreatheTaichi/protopla.net/README.md

 ## Known Issues

+Background in instructions shrinks too far on small screen.

 Gamepad must be activated on the course screen or it won't work.

-When a gamepad is connected and player hits escape, the window comes up, but is invisible.
-Probably has to do with the way I disallowed simultaneus keyboard and gamepad use so that the player can't double movements.
-Maybe a fix would be to check for the movement and add the change in after instead of changing in either.
+When a gamepad is connected and player hits escape, the sound plays but the game engine still runs.
+Menu should show and
-Just saw that the timer is still firing when in game, should shut it off as I enter.
-Also game engine still runs..???

 Course menu doesn't reset on screen resize.